appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

         - Dimensions - Browsers,
         - Metrics - Total Users
         - next, also include the device category dimension and observe the conversion rate - if there is much variation between mobile and desktop conversion rate, for ex., we need look into why users are not getting converted on the lower one.
+        - next, also include the screen resolution and check which screen resolutions have the lowest lowest conversion rate.
+Check how our app looks on that resolution on an addon like Mobile Simulator or the Chrome Dev tools mobile simulator and check for any issues on those screen resolutions.
+We could further drill down.